juansalvatore/myspotifythingy/README.md

 4 - Add your CLIENT_ID and CLIENT_SECRET to ./authorization_code/app.js

-* Create a file called keys.js outside of the main project's file
+* Create a file called keys.js outside of the main project's directory

   ```
      const CLIENT_ID = 'your client id string'